My Craft Table

 craft table unassembled

-The tables are made in the same fashion and just about the same size.
-The wood may be a little nicer on the Amazon and Walmart links than mine.
+I did find a couple of similar tables and have posted my affiliate links for them.
+The tables are made in the same fashion and just about the same size, although the wood may be a little nicer on the Amazon and Walmart links than mine.

 Don’t worry if you haven’t found your perfect craft table yet.
-I’ve had plenty of experience with makeshift tables through the years too!
+I’ve had plenty of experience with makeshift tables throughout the years too!

-I’ve worked on everything from the kitchen table, and kitchen countertop to vinyl folding tables.
-I was walking through Lowes one day and saw a damaged door for about $15 and thought it would make a perfect tabletop!
+My crafts have been done on everything from the kitchen table, and kitchen countertop to vinyl folding tables.
+We were walking through Lowes one day and saw a damaged door for about $15 and I thought it would make a perfect tabletop!

-So, we bought it, turned the damaged side down, and glued it to some cubby-style storage pieces or stackable bookcases we got at Walmart.
+Not being able to pass up a bargain, we bought it, turned the damaged side down, and glued it to some cubby-style storage pieces, stackable bookcases, purchased at Walmart.

 homemade craft table, made from a door and cubby storage blocks

-This table served us at the warehouse for a long time!
-It eventually came unglued because we moved it around so much, but it served its purpose for the amount of money spent on it.
+The makeshift door table worked for us in the warehouse for a long time, but it eventually came apart because we moved it around a lot.
+However, it served its purpose for the amount of money spent on it.
 You’ll see it in some of our old Trendy Tree videos which Carrie and I crafted behind it.

 Show us your craft table, we would love to see it!